greyhatjzy/Chinese-chess-with-uARM/README.md

 Chinese-chess-with-uARM
 =========================

-This is a project I am doing in my company.
+This is a project I engaged in for my company.
 It uses SIFT to distinguish chess, and I would use CNN to repeat.

 Video: